-Council’s plans for touristic accommodation approved in March
+Council’s plans for touristic accommodations approved in March

 The municipal council has approved the Special Urban-Development Plan for Touristic Accommodation (PEUAT).
 The PEAUT regulates tourist accommodation establishments, as well as youth hostels, collective residences with temporary accommodation and tourist apartments.
 The council is trying to convene a sustainable urban model while improving the quality of life for city residents.
 For instance, this plan includes forbidding the construction of new hotels in the city center.
 On Monday, the mayor, Ada Colau has presented the strategic tourism plan to find solutions on how to manage tourism.